sbt/website/src/reference/reference/sbt-test.md

 Test / testOptions += Tests.Cleanup( loader => ... )
 ```

-#### Disable Parallel Execution of Tests
+#### Disable parallel execution of test suites

 By default, sbt runs all tasks in parallel and within the same JVM as sbt itself.
-Because each test is mapped to a task, tests are also run in parallel by default.
+Because each test suite is mapped to a task, tests are also run in parallel by default.
-To make tests within a given project execute serially: :
+To make tests within a given project execute serially:

 ```scala
 Test / parallelExecution := false
 ```

-`Test` can be replaced with `IntegrationTest` to only execute
-integration tests serially.
 Note that tests from different projects may
 still execute concurrently.

 #### Filter classes